(Updates prices, adds details)

 * LME NICKEL: Three-month nickel on the London Metal Exchange, however, eased 1.3 percent to $12,330 a tonne, as of 0806 GMT, after surging 3 percent overnight.
 Nickel has gained 23 percent this year, driven by hopes that growth in electric vehicles will boost demand for the metal in batteries.
 Nickel is mainly used to produce stainless steel.

 * CHINA COOLS: Economy in China, the top metals consumer, cooled further last month, with industrial output, fixed asset investment and retail sales missing expectations as the government extended a crackdown on debt risks and factory pollution.

-* CHINA ALUMINIUM CRACKS: China's winter heating season has arrived and the aluminium market is still struggling to work out what impact it will have on the country's production.
+* CHINA ALUMINIUM CRACKS: China's winter heating season has arrived and the aluminum market is still struggling to work out what impact it will have on the country's production.

-* RUSAL UP: Russian aluminium giant Rusal beat forecasts with a 30 percent jump in third-quarter core earnings on Monday, helped by higher aluminium prices and rising sales of value added products.
+* RUSAL UP: Russian aluminum giant Rusal beat forecasts with a 30 percent jump in third-quarter core earnings on Monday, helped by higher aluminum prices and rising sales of value added products.